-Bearing this in mind, Government's focus continues to include, among others, greater economic inclusion.
+Bearing this in mind, the Government of National Unity priorities continues to include, among others, greater economic inclusion.
 The Tribunal's APP is directly aligned to this vision and reflects the continued efforts of the dtic Group to align our activities around a common purpose.
 Collectively, the dtic Group is making solid and steady progress in this regard.